This locals’ travel guide provides the best things to do in Walpole, WA, and tips on the weather, location, and where to stay.

 The Valley of the Giants Tree Top Walk is Walpole’s most popular tourist attraction, 19 km from the town centre along South Coast Highway in the Walpole-Nornalup National Park.

 This architecturally designed 600m platform gradually climbs to nearly 40 m above the forest canopy.
 It is safe for children and constructed of steel trusses and pylons.
 The platform is fully accessible for strollers and wheelchairs.
 The platform does shake slightly, but it feels stable and completely safe.
-You can read more about the construction of the Tree Top Walk on the DPAW website.

 The birds-eye view over the 400-year-old giant red tingle trees is impressive.
 Seeing them from this perspective and getting close to these majestic trees without damaging them is incredible.
 You’ll also see yellow tingles, karri trees, and marri trees.